bitquarkcoin/BitQuark/doc/unit-tests.md

-Compiling/running bitquarkd unit tests
+Compiling/running bitcoind unit tests
 ------------------------------------

-bitquarkd unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.
+bitcoind unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.

 To compile and run the tests: